 Small Repairs Requiring No Paint

 These smaller repairs are the best-case scenarios in terms of cost.
-If you are lucky enough to walk away from an accident with repairs that don’t require any additional paintwork, you can typically expect an estimate less than $500.
+If you are lucky enough to walk away from an accident with repairs that don’t require any additional paintwork and can be fixed using paintless dent removal or similar methods, you can typically expect an estimate less than $500.

 Small Repair with Paintwork Involving Only One Panel

 If the extent of your damage is contained to just one vehicle panel, your rear bumper for example, your estimate could be anywhere from $500 to $1,500 depending on the average cost of parts for your specific vehicle and whether it requires a repair or full replacement.

 Medium Repair with Paintwork Involving Multiple Panels

 When your car accident repair involves multiple body panels, the costs begin to go up quickly.
 You should expect a minimum of $1,500 on your estimate, and that could go up to at least $4,000 depending on the full extent of the damage and just how many panels are involved.